DolphDev/PSV/Documentation/Formulas.md

 ######Inherited Row objects should not overwrite `formula` method.

-Formulas by default will have access to there current row, so in this example:
+Formulas by default will have access to the current row, so in this example:

     row.formula("name", lambda r: r.fullname.split()[0])